swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 ### `Regex` type

-`Regex` is a structure that represents a regular expression. `Regex` is generic over an unconstrained generic parameter `Match`.
+`Regex` is a structure that represents a regular expression. `Regex` is generic over an unconstrained generic parameter `Output`.
 Upon a regex match, the entire match and any captured values are available as part of the result.

 ```swift
 public struct Regex<Match>: RegexProtocol, ExpressibleByRegexLiteral {